mezzolite/react-crud-frontend/README.md

 1. Create a delete button in each DogCard component that calls a delete function in App.js.

-2. The delete function should delete the selected dog from the backend.
+2. This function should delete a selected dog from the backend.

 3. Optimistically render the new array of adoptable dogs without the deleted dog.